ckevar/ErikaOS-OnlineWeatherStation/README.md

 - __ESP8266 Poll__

   Triggered each __40 ms__, parses the incoming data of the ESP8266.
 40ms has being chosen because initially the circular buffer where the DMA is placing the incoming UART data was 1024 bytes size, and at 115200 bauds with 1 start bit  and 1 end bit on the UART, 10240 bits will fill the buffer in 88ms, to avoid overlapping data, it's better to empty it as soon as possible,  so (by Nyquist) 40ms will do the job. that buffer dimension works perfect when fetching weather information because the data barely reaches 1Kbytes.
 It's a different story for Spotify where sometimes it throws 13Kbytes for a song.
 So, the initial buffer dimension isn't enough.
-But choosing a larger period will make other processes slowly, like when setting up the ESP8266, the used commands are averagely 14 bytes size (~1.2ms to transmit).
+But choosing a larger period will make other processes slower, like when setting up the ESP8266, the used commands are averagely 14 bytes size (~1.2ms to transmit).
 So, the current mechanism does not try to empty the buffer but just wait for the content of the HTTP, the header is almost discarded, the only fields of interest are the _HTTP Method_, the _HTTP Status Code_ and the _Content-Length_.
 Right now the buffer size is 8Kbytes and 40ms works perfectly.

    _code: src/esp8266_driver.c_